CollaboraOnline/CollaboraOnline.github.io/content/post/faq.md

 many translations from the core too.
 We try to extract translators names to [credit their hard work]({{< relref "translate.md#Credits" >}}), which is much appreciated.
-Of course we prepared the [translation environment](https://collaboraonline.github.io/post/translate/) that our translators are used to.
+Of course we prepared the vital [translation environment](https://collaboraonline.github.io/post/translate/) and are already merging changes.

 ## Why is Collabora Online its own project ?